M-kip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 5 command to print the first 10 lines of text ina file task 6 command to print the 3 line of a text file task 7 command to create a file
+task 5 command to print the first 10 lines of text ina file task 6 command to print the 3 line of a text file task 7 command to create a file task 9 command to duplicate the last line in a text file Task 12 command to display 10 of the most recently modified files task 13 command to print unique lines in a txt file